dita-community/org.dita-community.collation-utils/README.md

 CC-CEDICT data is sufficient to do reasonably-correct Simplified Chinese sorting.

+NOTE: The test data set has been omitted pending permission to include it.
+The expected format of the glossary.ditamap is a DITA map with a topichead with the navigation title "Glossary" and child topicrefs to glossentry topics.

 The XSLT module xsl/collation-utils.xsl implements functions to get DITA-specific sort keys for elements and, when the language is "zh-CN", uses the CC-CEBIT dictionary to look up Pin-Yin transliterations for the base Chinese sort key.